llleeeaaannn/resetcss/README.md

 }
 ```

 CSS automatically line-wraps where there isn’t enough space to fit all of a word on a line.
-The issue is that it takes a ‘soft-wrap’ approach, meaning at least in English it’ll only wrap on spaces and hyphens.
+The issue is that it takes a ‘soft-wrap’ approach, meaning, at least in English, it’ll only wrap on spaces and hyphens.
 If you have a single word which is longer (see wider) than its element then it’ll overflow.

 This gets super messy as words either overlap other elements, get hidden or create unwanted x-axis scroll.